is-an-ai/website/SETUP.md

 # is-an.ai Frontend Setup

-## API Integration
+## Technology Stack

-This frontend integrates with the is-an.ai API for subdomain management and GitHub SSO authentication.
+This is a **React + Vite** application with TypeScript, providing a fast and lightweight frontend for the is-an.ai subdomain service.

+**Why Vite over Next.js?**

+- No SSR overhead or hosting costs
+- Faster development and build times
+- Simpler deployment (static files)
+- Perfect for client-side only applications

 ## Environment Variables